siggame/siggame.github.io/MegaMinerAI-Rules.md

     eligible for a discount.
 - Teams who do not pay the registration fee will be removed from the competition.
-  - SIG-Game Developers will attempt to contact unpaid teams before removing them.
+  - ACM-Game Developers will attempt to contact unpaid teams before removing them.

 Teams